You can make your guitar solos much more expressive, by transcribing... vocal parts.

 - Combine several phrasing techniques on one note.
 Example: play the last note of a phrase an octave higher, harmonize it with a double stop and use delayed vibrato.

-Practice this pitch variation exercise to train your fluency with guitar phrasing techniques.
+Practice this pitch variation exercise to train your fluency with lead guitar phrasing techniques.

-This guitar solo video gives you even more ideas for writing killer guitar solos.
+This video about lead guitar solos gives you more ideas - start writing killer guitar solos.